icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/get-started/using-icerpc-with-ice.md

 ...

 ```

 Make sure to use the `.slice` extension for these new files.

-{% callout type="information" %}
-Ice will soon provide an `ice2slice` tool to help you convert .ice files into .slice files.
-{% /callout %}

 If you use IceRPC to create new services for your Ice client, you should start by defining your Slice interfaces with
 the new .slice syntax (and `encoding = Slice1`), before converting these definitions to the .ice syntax.
 The new syntax